On analytic contravariant functors on free groups: Recollections on modules over a category

-Suppose that $f : \cala \rightarrow \calb$ is a morphism between small $\kring$-linear categories that is the identity on objects.
-(The latter restriction is only imposed for convenience; this setting is sufficient for current purposes.)
+Suppose that $f : \cala \rightarrow \calb$ is a $\kring$-linear functor that is the identity on objects (this condition is only imposed here so as to simplify the presentation).
 Then $f$ induces a restriction functor from $\calb$-modules to $\cala$-modules.
 Explicitly, for $N$ a $\calb$-module and $x, y \in \ob \cala$, the structure morphism is the composite:

 where the second map is the $\calb$-module structure morphism.

 \begin{exam} Let $f : \cala \rightarrow \calb$ be as above.
 Then, for any $w \in \ob \calb$, $\calb (-, w)$ has the structure of a right $\cala$-module. \end{exam}